valencik/mastersAPSC/documents/thesis/thesis.md

 %- Cluster analysis in research proposal is still useful.
 %- Starting with some of the naive algorithms, and then going to graph theory.
 %- A review of graph theoretic concepts and piecing them together for the application on hand.

-%- TODO This chapter does not yet discuss cluster labels.
-Or using the cluster results in the application.

 Classification and clustering are related approaches to organizing data elements into groups for further analysis.
 Classification is the process of deciding what group a particular datum should most optimally belong to.
 Clustering is the grouping of multiple data points such that those belonging to a group are more similar in some manner than those outside of that group.